PATRIC3/p3_docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 7. This will auto-fill the name of the document into the text box as seen below.
 ![Figure 10](./images/Picture10.png "Figure 10")

-8. Pay attention to the upload monitor in the lower right corner of the BV-BRC page.
+8. Pay attention to the upload monitor in the lower right corner of the PATRIC page.
 It will show the progress of the upload.
 Do not submit the job until the upload is 100% complete.
 ![Figure 11](./images/Picture11.png "Figure 11")

 9. Repeat steps 2-5 to upload the second pair of reads.